miimosa/slate/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

+MiiMOSA API strives to stick to the REST convention: we use HTTP verbs such as GET, POST, PATCH and DELETE and return appropriate HTTP response codes (2xx for success, 4xx for client errors and 5xx for server errors).<br><br>We use JSON to encode all resources

 # Authentication

 * API Key (apiKey)